 A .PFX (Personal Information Exchange) file is used to store a certificate and its private and public keys.
-For example, if we need to transfer SSL certificate from one windows server to another, You can simply export it as .pfx file using IIS SSL export wizard or MMC console.
+For example, if we need to transfer an SSL certificate from one windows server to another, You can simply export it as a .pfx file using IIS SSL export wizard or MMC console.

 .pfx file, but we can’t directly do it.
 This article can be helpful for you to do the same.
-This article will also helpful for you to migrate an SSL certificate to AWS ELB because ELB required private keys and certificates separately.
+This article will also be helpful for you to migrate an SSL certificate to AWS ELB because ELB required private keys and certificates separately.

-In order to use below commands, you must have OpenSSL installed on your Windows or Linux system
+In order to use the below commands, you must have OpenSSL installed on your Windows or Linux system

-Extract Private Key from PFX
+1. Extract the Private Key from PFX

-Extract Certificate from PFX
+2. Extract the Certificate from PFX

-openssl pkcs12 -in myfile.pfx -nokeys -out certificate.pem Enter Import Password:
+openssl pkcs12 -in myfile.pfx -nokeys -out certificate.pem

 Open the result file (certificate.pem) and copy text between and encluding —–BEGIN CERTIFICATE—– and —–END CERTIFICATE—– text.
 This file may also include the other certificate chain.
-The first block will be your domain certificate and others will be the chain.
+The first block will be your domain certificate and the others will be the chain.
 You can copy all the certificates in one file and use it.